gio-dot/Z1-Mini/firmware-getting-started.md

 ## [Z1-Mini](https://gio-dot.github.io/Z1-Mini/)/Firmware getting started guide

 In order to build custom zigbee end devices, a dedicated firmware is needed.
-There is a great project for this: [PTVO created a great firmware configurator](https://ptvo.info/zigbee-configurable-firmware-features/) for CC2530.
+There is a great project for this: [PTVO created a firmware configurator](https://ptvo.info/zigbee-configurable-firmware-features/) for CC2530.
 With this can be created zigbee end devices like sensors, switches, and many other configurations.
 Below a quick start guide to use firmware configurator; for more information follow the author site and/or [CookBook](https://gio-dot.github.io/Z1-Mini/#cookbook) section.

 1. Download and unpack, in a folder of your choice, the [Firmware configurator PC software](https://ptvo.info/zigbee-switch-configurable-firmware-v2-210/#download) (only for Windows); no installation is needed.